YashaswiniIppili/AI_Avengers-G2_PS2/README.md

 2. **Conversion to CSV:** The JSON file is converted into a CSV file for easier processing and analysis.<br>
 3. **Sentiment Analysis:** Sentiment analysis is applied to the data to identify top positive and negative comments.
 This helps in understanding customer preferences and areas for improvement.<br>
 4. **Machine Learning Model Training:** The sentiment analysis results and original data are sent to a Language Model (LLM) for training.
 This step enhances the accuracy of predictions by leveraging machine learning.
 5. **Interactive Web Application:** Gradio is utilized to create an interactive web chat application interface.
-This interface enables users to perform various analyses on the provided data swiftly and accurately
+This interface enables users to perform analysis on the provided data swiftly and accurately.

 Overall This Proposed does 2 processes :
-1) Sentiment analysis using NLP on the data and reviews provided
+1) Sentiment Analysis (SA) using NLP (Both VADER and RoBERTa) on the data and reviews provided.
-2) Sending the Sentiment analysis alone with the Review data to an LLM to be trained upon.
+2) Sending the SA data to an LLM as input.

-This will make the model way accurate than just training the model on the data or the reviews as now it knows the the top positve comments and top negative comments which it can use to decide the customer likes and customer asks with great accuracy.
+Note : Reviews with no comments were replaced with "title" values and the final dataset after SA has the merged comments (both love and hate) - This was done to reduce bias as this is being given as the input to an LLM.

 <img width="849" alt="Screenshot 2024-04-13 at 12 07 26 AM" src="https://github.com/YashaswiniIppili/AI_Avengers-G2_PS2/assets/107344920/e2a4b81d-1974-4181-a775-aba518b693fa">

 # How to Use
-1. To use the repo first clone the repo <br>
+1. Clone the repo <br>
     ```

     git clone https://github.com/YashaswiniIppili/AI_Avengers-G2_PS2.git